nanoporetech/ont-open-datasets/content/blog/katuali_human_pipeline/index.md

 Katuali can be used to perform basecalling from `.fast5` files to produce standard `.fastq` sequence files.
-However since basecalling was performed during the sequencing experiments we can sidestep the basecalling procedure and simply bootstrap the Katuali output directory with the alread computed basecalls.
+However since basecalling was performed during the sequencing experiments we can sidestep the basecalling procedure and simply bootstrap the Katuali output directory with the already computed basecalls.
 To do this the `setup_katuali.sh` program, located at:

     s3://ont-open-data/gm24385_2020.09/config/setup_katuali.sh